China's TAL Education expects hit from new private tutoring rules

-HONG KONG, July 26 (Reuters) - China's TAL Education Group (TAL.N) said on Sunday that its operations and business prospects could take a hit as a result of Beijing barring for-profit tutoring in core school subjects to ease financial pressures on families.
+HONG KONG (Reuters) - China’s TAL Education Group said on Sunday that its operations and business prospects could take a hit as a result of Beijing barring for-profit tutoring in core school subjects to ease financial pressures on families.

-News of the rule changes on Friday sent shockwaves through China's $120 billion private tutoring sector and triggered a massive sell-off in the shares of companies including TAL and Gaotu Techedu (GOTU.N).
-TAL's New York-listed shares plunged 71%.
+News of the rule changes on Friday sent shockwaves through China’s $120 billion private tutoring sector and triggered a massive sell-off in the shares of companies including TAL and Gaotu Techedu.
+TAL’s New York-listed shares plunged 71%.

 TAL said in its statement on Sunday that it expects the new rules to have “material adverse impact on its after-school tutoring services ... which in turn may adversely affect” its operations and prospects.
 It did not elaborate.